adrianstando/hotel-booking-system-WWW/README.md

 The website is available online: [https://hotel-booking-system-project.herokuapp.com/](https://hotel-booking-system-project.herokuapp.com/)

+The application consists of two modules.
+The first is a publicly visible website, which is available on `/` endpoint.
+It contains information about the hotel and has a booking form.
+The second module is for administrators and is available in `/admin` endpoint.
+You have to log in to see the details - admin panel is not available for unlogged user.

 ## Run the application locally

 1. To run the application locally you need to have `Python 3` installed.

+2. Moreover, you have to set environment variables or create a file named`.env` in main directory with variables:

+    `EMAIL_ADDRESS=name@gmail.com`

+    `EMAIL_PASSWORD=password`

+    `ADMIN_LOGIN=admin`

+    `ADMIN_PASSWORD=admin`

+    Variables `EMAIL_ADDRESS` and `EMAIL_PASSWORD` contains access data to your Gmail account, from which conformation emails will be sent.
+Variables `ADMIN_LOGIN` and `ADMIN_PASSWORD` defines login and password for admin access.

-2. Next, you have to create a virtual environment and install required packages.
+3. Next, you have to create a virtual environment and install required packages.
 All you have to do is to run a script: `./create_project`

-3. (optional) You can also create a database ind fill it with example data by running a script:  `./create_database` However, one is already created, so you don't have to do it once more.
+4. (optional) You can also create a database ind fill it with example data by running a script:  `./create_database` However, one is already created, so you don't have to do it once more.

-4. To run an app run a script: `./start_app`.
+5. To start an app you have to run a script: `./start_app`.
 You will see then the address on which the website is available.

 ## Additional configuration